skale-me/skale/doc/API.md

 Transformations are methods of the DA class.
 They all operate on a DA and return a new DA, so they can be chained.
 A transformation can take the following parameters:

-- An helper function, called for each element.
+- A DA callback  function, called for each element.
 The helper function must be self-contained, or rely on dependencies accessible through the worker context (see below).
 - An additional data object, which will be passed to the helper function.
 Those data must be serializable (it must be possible to apply `JSON.stringify()` on it)

-An helper function has a form of `function helper(element, [[data] [, wc]])`, where:
+DA callback function has a form of `function helper(element, [[data] [, wc]])`, where:

 - *element* is the next element of the DA on which the transformation operates.
 - *data* is the user additional data as passed to the transformation.
 It must be serializable.